Real patient results How much does it cost? Book a consultation Read our FAQs

 Also, you will have to avoid any strenuous physical activity for up to 6 weeks following surgery.
 As the swelling goes down and your scars soften, you’ll see your new shape appear over the next several weeks or months.
 You may want to wear loose clothing during the recovery period.
 It can take a year or more for scars to completely heal and become less visible.

 All surgery has risks.
-Most of the risks associated with the surgery are preventable.
+Most of the risks associated with the surgery are avoidable, but they can occur in rare cases.
 They will be explained by Dr Hunt during consultation.
 In general, risks of the surgery include:

 - Infection